-Coronavirus: Los Angeles Declares Emergency, And U.S. Reports 80 Cases In 13 States
+Coronavirus: Los Angeles Declares Emergency; U.S. Reports 80 Cases In 13 States

 "Three of the new cases were travelers who were traveling together in northern Italy," Ferrer said at a news conference.
 Two others are relatives of a person who was infected with the coronavirus outside of the county, she said.
 The sixth case is a person who works in a field that exposes them to international travelers, Ferrer added.

-There are currently at least 80 confirmed cases of the coronavirus that causes COVID-19 in the U.S., the Centers for Disease Control and Prevention said in its latest update on the virus that has been blamed for nine deaths in the U.S. – all in Washington state.
-The virus has now been found in at least 13 states since late January.
+There are at least 80 confirmed cases of the coronavirus that causes COVID-19 in the U.S., the Centers for Disease Control and Prevention said in its latest update on the virus.
+It has been blamed for nine deaths in the U.S. — all in Washington state and has been found in at least 13 states since late January.

 California has at least 29 cases, and Washington state has 27, the federal agency says.